Green Tea For Weight Loss: How Does It Help?

 Illustration: StyleCraze Design Team

 If you have ever considered making lifestyle and diet changes for weight management, you must have considered drinking green tea for weight loss.
-While most follow this trend blindly, it is important to know how it works and its many other benefits.
+While many follow this trend blindly, it’s important to critically evaluate green tea benefits to understand how it works and affects your body’s metabolism.
 Green tea is a low-calorie, natural drink rich in anti-inflammatory catechins that help to detox your system, reduce abdominal fat, lower blood sugar, and cholesterol levels, and boost your metabolism as well.
 If you don’t find its taste agreeable, you can add lemon, mint, ginger, cinnamon, or honey to prepare it as per your liking.
 Drinking green tea just after waking up or before meals would give you the most effective results.
 However, make sure not to overdo it and limit it to 1-2 cups per day to avoid any possible side effects.

 Frequently Asked Questions